bitcratic/frontend/README.md

 # BitCratic

-ForkDelta is a decentralized Ethereum Token Exchange with the most ERC20 listings of any exchange.
+BitCratic is a decentralized Ethereum Token Exchange with the most ERC20 listings of any exchange.

 # What is BitCratic?